Amazon Releases New Fire HD 8 Tablets - The Mac Observer

 Amazon unveiled new Fire HD 8 tablets on Wednesday.
-The new tablets start at $89.99 and will available from June 3 with pre-orders open now.
+The new tablets start at $89.99 and will be released on June 3.

 Amazon Fire HD 8 Ready to Preorder